core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    * The seventh least significant bit is the 'z' bit.
 The meaning of 'z' is as follows:

-     * z = 0: This is a "divergent" message, that is a KUDOS message protected with a temporary OSCORE Security Context and indicating that this peer is moving away from “equilibrium”.
-The peer is offering its own nonce in the message and waiting to receive the other peer’s nonce.
+     * z = 0: This is a "divergent" message, that is a KUDOS message protected with a temporary OSCORE Security Context and indicating that the sender peer is moving away from "equilibrium".
+The sender peer is offering its own nonce in the 'nonce' field of this message and is waiting to receive the other peer's nonce.

-     * z = 1: This is a "convergent" message, that is a KUDOS message protected with the newly established OSCORE Security Context and indicating that this is offering its own nonce in the message, has received the other peer’s nonce, and is going to wait for key confirmation (to return to equilibrium).
+     * z = 1: This is a "convergent" message, that is a KUDOS message protected with the newly established OSCORE Security Context and indicating that the sender peer is offering its own nonce in the 'nonce' field of this message, has received the other peer's nonce, and is going to wait for key confirmation (to return to equilibrium).

    * The eight least significant bit is reserved for future use.
 This bit SHALL be set to zero when not in use.
 According to this specification, if this bit is set to 1: i) if the message is a request, it is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}; ii) if the message is a response, it is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.4 of RFC8613}} and the client SHALL discard the response as specified in item 8 of {{Section 8.4 of RFC8613}}.